Go To Top

 2. What is the year, make and model of your car?

-You will need to know the vehicle's year, make and model, as well as trim level.
-You don't need the vehicle identification number (VIN) to get quotes, but it does make things easier, and it's required to buy the policy,
+You will need to know the vehicle's year, make and model, and trim level.
+You don't need the vehicle identification number (VIN) to get quotes, but it does make things easier, and it's required to buy the policy.

-Why they ask: An insurer takes into account a vehicle’s claims history and repair costs when determining rates because some vehicles are a higher risk than others.
+Why they ask: An insurer considers a vehicle’s claims history and repair costs when determining rates because some vehicles are a higher risk than others.
 The value of your car also matters.
-You can expect a luxury SUV to cost more to insure than an economy car because it would cost a lot more to replace.
+You can expect a luxury SUV to cost more to insure than an economy car because it would cost much more to replace.

-This part isn’t about you – it’s about the claims filed by everyone who drives the same kind of car.
+This part isn’t about you – it’s about the risk factors associated with that particular vehicle.

 3. How many drivers are in your household?